CustomerFX/FX.ActivityModuleJS/README.md

 **Simply add the objects, like the ones above, to the CustomConfigurations.configurations array and the magic will happen, automatically, at runtime.**

-Once you have the configuration object constructed, you'll add it to the CustomConfigurations file.
+Once you have the configuration object constructed, you'll add it to the [CustomConfigurations.js](https://github.com/CustomerFX/FX.ActivityModule.JS/blob/master/src/CustomConfigurations.js) file.
 The with with some sample configurations would look like this:

 ```javascript
 // This is a sample CustomConigurations file with two registered lookups to add to the activity & history dialogs